evanovar/RobloxAccountManager/README.md

 3. **Transparent Usage**: Encryption/decryption happens automatically in the background
 4. **Status Display**: Main menu shows `🔒 [Hardware Encrypted]` when active

-### Technical Details

-- Encryption uses **AES-256-GCM** (military-grade encryption)
-- Hardware fingerprint derived from CPU ID, UUID, and motherboard serial
-- Key derivation uses **PBKDF2** with 100,000 iterations
-- Even if someone steals `saved_accounts.json`, they cannot decrypt it without your exact hardware
-- **Warning**: Reinstalling Windows or changing hardware may result in data loss

 ## 🎯 Usage

 ### How It Works